Skip to main content

 Community Providers

-The lists below provides a selection of local mental health providers for students.
-Students seek off-campus, local resources for many reasons such as wanting long term or specialized care, etc. This list does not include every provider in the area and we try to update it regularly.
+Click on the button below to view a selection of local mental health providers for students.
+Students seek off-campus, local resources for many reasons such as wanting long-term or specialized care.
+This list does not include every provider in the area and we try to update it regularly.
 Students should always check that their insurance is accepted at any location they visit.

 This information is offered for convenience.
 Each person’s needs are unique and the Carruth Center does not endorse any particular community provider.

-When attempting to find a mental health therapist or psychiatrist for your care, these could be great starting questions to ask or information to give:
+When considering a mental health therapist or psychiatrist for your care, here are some questions to guide you:

 • What states are you licensed in?
-(In case you plan on going home and utilizing treatment during breaks)
+(In case you schedule treatment at home during breaks)

 • What insurance do you take?